top of page

 pitch deck - "The Epic of Gilgamesh"

-Medium: Feature Film (with potential for trilogy or limited series expansion)
+Medium: Feature Film (with potential for trilogy or limited series)

 Target Rating: PG-13